Wibblay/Portfolio-Optimisation/README.md

 The Portfolio Optimization Tool is a web application designed to help users manage and optimize their investment portfolios.
 The application provides features such as adding/removing assets, adjusting portfolio weights, optimizing the portfolio using mean-variance optimization, predicting performance using Monte Carlo simulations, and viewing detailed portfolio statistics.

+A live version of the app can be found at Wibblay.pythonanywhere.com.
+Please be aware that the hosted version is subject to many performance issues which are not present when the tool is run locally.
+Buttons may need to be pressed multiple times to get a response and the hosted version is likely to crash for reasons I have not been able to fix

 ## Features

 - **Add/Remove Assets**: Search for assets by ticker symbol and add them to your portfolio.
 You can remove assets as well.